MP; FVAC; FVAC WS, FVAC.U Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies MP Materials Corp. f/k/a Fortress Value Acquisition Corp. Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, NY / ACCESSWIRE / February 25, 2022 / Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against MP Materials Corp. f/k/a Fortress Value Acquisition Corp. ("MP Materials" or the "Company") MP FVAC, FVAC WS, FVAC.U))) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired MP Materials securities between May 1, 2020 and February 2, 2022, inclusive (the "Class Period").
+New York, New York--(Newsfile Corp. - March 1, 2022) - Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against MP Materials Corp. f/k/a Fortress Value Acquisition Corp. ("MP Materials" or the "Company") MP FVAC FVAC FVAC and certain of its officers, on behalf of shareholders who purchased or otherwise acquired MP Materials securities between May 1, 2020 and February 2, 2022, inclusive (the "Class Period").
 Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/mp.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934 (the "Exchange Act").